apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Goldman Sachs, Bank Of America Extend Breakouts On Earnings; Citigroup Eyes Buy Point**
+**Satellite images show how Hurricane Milton reshaped parts of Florida coastline**

-You can read more about it [here](https://www.investors.com/news/goldman-sachs-earnings-gs-stock-bank-of-america-bac-citi/).
+You can read more about it [here](https://www.cbsnews.com/news/satellite-images-hurricane-milton-florida-coastline/).

 ## Requirements
 - Python 3.8